Schkert/Schkert/README.md

 - 👋 Hi, I’m @Schkert
-- 👀 I’m interested in JS, Swift
+- 👀 I’m interested in JS
 - 🌱 I’m currently learning JS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: Discord: Schkert#7211